scholarslab/FedoraConnector/README.md

 # Fedora Connector

 FedoraConnector makes it possible to connect an Omeka site with one more more [Fedora Commons] repositories.
-This allows users to link Omeka items with "datastreams" on the Fedora repository and automatically populate the Dublin Core fields for the Omeka item with the values defined by the datastream.
+The plugin allows users to link Omeka items with "datastreams" on the Fedora repository and automatically populate the Dublin Core fields for the Omeka item with the values defined by the datastream.